 - Examples of professional service costs include attorneys, accountants, engineers, and others who possess specialized skills.

-• With policies uniformly to all activities, not just federal awards
+- With policies uniformly to all activities, not just federal awards Grant Spending

-The grantee is required to monitor the consultants to make sure they are only billing for allowable costs.
+The grant recipient must monitor the consultants to make sure they are only billing for allowable grant spending.

 Lucy Morgan CPA, MBA